sawsent/Python-Learning-Tracker/OOP/Class1/Project/README.txt

-A simple Bank account with savings, deposits and withdrawals.
+A simple Bank System with savings, deposits and withdrawals.

 I will try to implement what I've learned from "Class1".
 Without GUI.